The Church of Jesus Christ of Latter-day Saints in Mexico: Mormon colonies

 In 1885, a group of Latter-day Saints from the Utah and Arizona territories fleeing the U.S. federal government's prosecution of Mormon polygamists settled in the Mexican state of Chihuahua.
 These Latter-day Saints eventually founded the settlements of Colonia Juárez and Colonia Dublán, along with four others in Chihuahua and two in the state of Sonora.
 Most of the remaining Mormon colonists in the north of Mexico left the country in 1912 due to rising violence, but many were able to return in later years.
 In 1959, the church established a network of schools outside of Colonia Juárez.
 The Academia Juárez is located within the Colonia Juárez in Chihuahua.

+Stakes and districts

 Missions

-The Benemérito de las Americas school in Mexico City was permanently closed at the end of the 2012–2013 term, and its campus became the new home of the Mexico City Missionary Training Center (MTC), opening on June 26, 2013.
-This greatly expanded the capacity of the Mexico City MTC, which is now second in size only to the missionary training center in Provo, Utah.
+The Benemérito de las Americas school in Mexico City was permanently closed at the end of the 2012–2013 term, and its campus became the new home of the Mexico City MTC, opening on June 26, 2013.
+This greatly expanded the capacity of the Mexico City MTC, which is second in size only to the MTC in Provo, Utah.
 The old training center campus near the Mexico City Mexico Temple could only accommodate 125 missionaries at a time, while the new 90-acre campus can handle over 1,000.

 The following is a list of missions in Mexico: